 In high school, I would laugh at people who attended community college.
 It was for dumb people.
 It was for people who couldn’t get into other schools, so they settled for a school that accepted 99% of its applicants.
 It was for people who could not leave home because they were too afraid of the world outside.

 That was not me.
 I was accepted into other schools, and I was so excited to be in the outside world.
 I wanted all the experiences of college!
-Roommates, dorms, dining halls, midnight runs to Sonic and everything that came with the “best time of your life” aka your college years.
+Roommates, dorms, dining halls, midnight runs to Sonic and everything that came with the “best time of your life” AKA your college years.
 I did make it into other schools.
-I was set on one school in particular; it was about 2 hours away from home, but it was top 10 for colleges in the United States.
+I was set on one school in particular; it was about 2 hours away from home, and one of the top rated public universities in the Midwest.
 They were going to give me a scholarship, and I was going to go there with one of my best friends.
 My father even made a down payment for my dorm room before my parents sat down with me and explained that if this is not where I wanted to graduate from, then I should attend a cheaper school.

-I was SO MAD AT THEM.
-In the few short months between high school graduation and the first day of my freshman year of college, I found myself saying goodbye to Truman State University and Hello to my local community college.
+I was devastated, but knew that they were right.
+In the few short months between high school graduation and the first day of my freshman year of college, I found myself saying goodbye to my state university and hello to my local community college.
 Where the “losers” went.

 I was living at home, going to community college and had 0 fun for a while.